cOpEtriNe/RBLXFactBot/RBLXFactBot-main/README.md

--- THIS IS AN OLD README FILE
+-- THIS IS AN OLD README FILE, MEANING THAT SOMETHINGS ARE WRONG.

 A fact bot made by me, you can visit https://copetrine.github.io/   for random stuff i made The Fact bot has gone through a lot of updates.